 If your cadet is receiving a scholarship, you must file a Free Application for Federal Student Aid (FAFSA) annually, even if no other form of financial aid is being received.
-You should start the submission process by Oct.
-1 of each year to submit by the March 1 deadline.
+The 2024-2025 FAFSA will open in December 2023.
+The General Scholarship Application for 2024-2025 will open in late August 2023.

-However, file by the priority deadline of Dec.
-1 to have the best opportunity.
 Details are at fafsa.ed.gov or finaid.vt.edu.